Re-learning the language

 Drive to learn

 I want to know my language.
-I am trying to learn.
+But in order to do that, I need to know the land I am trying to learn: everything and anything.
 I do not learn very well by ear.
-I am a visual learner, and from years of studying French and writing out conjugated verbs.
-I have trained my brain to learn languages seeing it written, and in pictures.
+I am a visual learner, and from years of studying French and writing out conjugated verbs, I have trained my brain to learn languages seeing it written, and in pictures.
 Hearing it alone is not enough for me.
 I’ve spent a year in communities with many fluent speakers, and yet have only built a vocabulary of approximately one hundred words or phrases.
-However, the opportunity alone has been incredible.
-I can understand better than I can speak, but I am still often left in the dark in the company of my friends.
-I truly do not mind, because I listen intently for repeating words.
-Then I ask what they mean.
+However, the opportunity has been incredible.
+I can understand sometimes, but I am still often left in the dark in the company of my friends.
+I truly do not mind, because I listen intently for repeating words, then I ask what they mean.
 Because I cannot learn by ear, I mispronounce the words I think I hear, making it difficult for the person I am asking to know what I mean.
 But we make do.

-The thing I’ve observed however, is that many of the youngest ones here cannot speak their language.
-A lot of them understand it, but can’t speak it.
+Something I have observed though is that many of the youngest ones here cannot or will not speak their language, even though they’re surrounded by it I asked someone why they won’t speak it once and they said they were afraid to.
+A lot of youth understand it, but can’t or won’t speak it.
 Or they don’t understand at all.
-And the words they do understand are common commands.
-The more specific words, specific to dialect, names for specific plants indigenous to the area, and certain concepts, the less they know.
+The more specific words, specific to dialect, names for specific plants indigenous to the area, and certain concepts, aren’t necessarily in their vocabulary.

 Many of the adults lament this, as if the youth do not want to learn.
-But they are young.
-They are like me, when I was young.
-They are inundated with English speaking television and internet and it doesn’t seem practical to know Oji-Cree.
+But they are young and remind me of myself at their age.
+The youth are inundated with English speaking television and internet and it doesn’t seem practical to know Oji-Cree.
 The way it’s being taught in school isn’t effective.
-It’s not sticking.
+It’s not sticking — because it’s no longer the default.
+However it’s not all bad.
+In many ways, you can see how the language is being used by youth in the way that it’s evolving.
+Slang and certain phrases you would only here around here are evidence of this..

-“I always took it for granted that my grandparents would be around to keep teaching me, that I could learn teachings and crafts, and about my culture from them forever.”
+“I always took it for granted that my grandparents would be around to keep teaching me, that I could learn teachings and crafts, the language and about my culture from them forever.”

-Moving up here gave me the right kick in the pants to start learning the language, but I see it being taken for granted up here.
-I always took it for granted that my grandparents would be around to keep teaching me, that I could learn teachings and crafts, and about my culture from them forever.
+Moving up here gave me the right kick in the pants to start learning the language, but I see it being taken for granted in some small ways.
+People don’t realize how lucky they are to have access to so many fluent speakers.
+This is an opportunity I never had.
+I always took it for granted that my grandparents would be around to keep teaching me, that I could learn teachings and crafts, the language, and about my culture from them forever.
 Now my grandmother has Alzheimer’s and last time we beaded together, she lost interest.
-Both of them are getting old, and I worry being so far away from them.
-Whenever I call my papa and tell him what words I’m learning, I can hear him smile through the phone.
+Whenever I call my Papa and tell him what words I’m learning, I can hear him smile through the phone.
 “Good stuff, Sara,” he’ll say.
-I think he always wanted us to amend what he lost at his age, and I’ll be damned if I don’t do the theft of his culture and language justice.
+I think he always wanted to see us continue on our culture, to make up for the time he spent without it.